gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 belong to that determine the rules for transferring value over an isolation boundary.
 We discuss them below.

-#### Non-Isolated Isolation Regions
+#### Disconnected Isolation Regions

-A *non-isolated isolation region* is a region that consists only of non-`Sendable` values and is not associated with a specific isolation domain.
-A value in a non-isolated region can be transferred to another isolation domain as long as the value is used uniquely by said isolation domain and never used later outside of that isolation domain lest we introduce
+A *disconnected isolation region* is a region that consists only of non-`Sendable` values and is not associated with a specific isolation domain.
+A value in a disconnected region can be transferred to another isolation domain as long as the value is used uniquely by said isolation domain and never used later outside of that isolation domain lest we introduce
 races: